BRUKINSA was designed to meet the challenges of BTK inhibition, including in adult patients with CLL2

 Second-line: NCCN Category 1

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.3.2025. © National Comprehensive Cancer Network, Inc. 2025.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.1.2026. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed April 2, 2025.
+Accessed October 10, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 Personalized patient support